shawngraham/obsidian-student-starter-vault/0 getting started/1 Plugins to install.md

 ## Community plugins

+- if you need to:
 	- go to settings, community plugins and turn 'safe mode off'
 	- browse the community plugins (or enter in the search bar) for these ones:

 - citations
 - kanban